Australian rules football in South Africa: Revival Attempts

-In 1913, a match was played between crews of the HMAS Australia and HMAS Sydney in Cape Town in front of a large enthusiastic crowd, Australia winning 104 to 53.
+In 1913 a match was played between crews of HMAS Australia and HMAS Sydney in Cape Town in front of a large enthusiastic crowd, Australia winning 104 to 53.

 In 1917 two matches were held in Durban between players from Eastern Australia and Western Australia, both won by the West.
 The well promoted matches were observed with some interest from the locals.

 However in 1920 Sydney rugby league commentators gloated that the Australian code was now all but dead in South Africa, while rugby (union), through strong assistance from Britain, was now thriving.

 In 1939 a match played in Cape Town by the crew from HMS Moreton Bay attracted much interest and favourable reviews from the local newspapers.

-In 1993, interest increased to the point where plans were made for powerful WAFL club Subiaco and Norwood from the SANFL to play two games in Johannesburg in 1994.
+In 1993 interest increased to the point where plans were made for powerful WAFL club Subiaco and Norwood from the SANFL to play two games in Johannesburg in 1994.

 Development begins (1997-2001)

 In 1997, the Australian Defence Force visited the North West province and the first talks of re-introducing the game began with some football clinics.
 The key benefits of the game were seen to be the apartheid racial issues which plagued the nation's national sport, rugby union and providing potential indigenous athletes with other choices a chance to possibly play a professional sport besides association football (soccer), which is popular amongst indigenous communities.
 Australian rules football being highly popular with indigenous Australian communities was seen as having potential cross-cultural links.
 South African children exposed to the clinics took up the sport enthusiastically and the rapid growth of the game began to attract serious attention in Australia.

 In 1998 an experimental exhibition match was played between the Brisbane Lions and Fremantle Dockers Australian Football League clubs in Cape Town.
 The game attracted 10,123 spectators and media interest.
 Following the match, the South African government declared Australian rules football the sport for "the new South Africa".
 Later that year an under 16 South African team competed in inaugural Jim Stynes Cup in Canberra.
 In the same year the Adelaide Crows conducted coaching clinics in South Africa.
 In 2000, talented South African born indigenous player Damian Cupido (who moved to Perth, Western Australia as a youngster) debuted for AFL club Brisbane Lions, stirring further Australian interest in the country as a source of potential talent.
 In 2001, the first AFL development officer was appointed.